Meet B. Alan Wallace, Tibetan Buddhist teacher and read an excerpt from “The Attention Revolution"

 note from susan

-Alan Wallace's books about attention -specifically Buddhism with an Attitude and The Attention Revolution - had an enormous impact on my early work and meditation practice.
+Alan Wallace's books -specifically Buddhism with an Attitude and The Attention Revolution - had an enormous impact on my early work and meditation practice.
 Since that time, Alan has been remarkably generous to me, and to many others, with his time and support.
 I count on him for a clear-eyed take on many of the issues facing the secular mindfulness movement.
 I'm honored to post as this month's shout-out an excerpt from his book The Attention Revolution together with a Q & A where he talks to Ellie Duke about Buddhism, the difference between Buddhism and secular mindfulness, and attention.

 How does the Buddhist approach to mindfulness differ from other approaches?